-- Students require clothing that allows for physical exertion for Physical Education classes.
-Jewellery must not be worn in Physical Education classes or for school sporting events for safety reasons. - Hats and hoodies are to be removed when students enter the school.
+- Students are expected to be neat and clean in their habits and to be dressed appropriately.
+Backs and midriffs must be covered.
+Students should not be wearing tops with spaghetti straps.
+T-shirts or sleeveless shirts with minimal neck or back scoops are acceptable.
+Shorts should be of an appropriate length.
+Suggestive pictures and slogans, profanity, alcohol, drugs, or any other offensive materials on clothing are not acceptable. - Students require shorts or track pants and a Tshirt for Physical Education.
+Jewellery must not be worn in Physical Education classes or for school sporting events for safety reasons. - Hats are to be removed when students enter the school.
 Coats and outside footwear are also to be removed and neatly arranged.
 Inside footwear must be worn in the school and portables.
-Shoes with non-marking soles must be worn for Physical Education classes.
+Running shoes must be worn for Physical Education classes.